Nivalyx/osu-wiki/wiki/Announcement_messages/id.md

 An **announcement message** is a special type of message that's intended for sending longer and formatted messages to multiple users at once.
 The key differences between announcement messages and regular chat messages are:

-**Pesan pengumuman** merupakan jenis pesan khusus yang diperuntukkan untuk mengirim pesan yang lebih panjang dan terformat kepada banyak pengguna secara bersamaan.
+**Pesan pengumuman** merupakan jenis pesan khusus yang ditujukan untuk mengirim pesan yang lebih panjang dan terformat kepada banyak pengguna secara bersamaan.

 - A 1024 character limit instead of 450
 - Markdown syntax support[^note-images] for text formatting